UMass Boston

 • Human Research Protection Program (HRPP) Plan (HRP-101) An overview of the mission and components of the HRPP at UMass Boston.

-• IRB Guidance on EU GDPR Investigators planning to conduct research involving “personal data” about individuals located in European Union member states plus Norway, Iceland, Liechtenstein, and Switzerland need to be aware of these additional EU General Data Protection Regulations.
+• IRB Guidance on GDPR Investigators planning to conduct research involving “personal data” about individuals located in European Union member states plus Norway, Iceland, Liechtenstein, and Switzerland need to be aware of these additional EU General Data Protection Regulations.
 We thank Brown University IRB for sharing this resource with us.

 • IRB Guidance on SONA Investigators using the SONA system for participant recruitment need to be aware of these additional reviews and considerations.
 We thank UMass Lowell IRB for sharing SONA guidance with us.